Harry Wilson (footballer, born 1997): Fulham

 On 24 July 2021, Wilson joined Championship side Fulham on an initial loan deal from Liverpool followed by a permanent transfer and a four-year contract.
 He scored on his Fulham debut in a 1–1 draw with Middlesbrough on 8 August.

+Although he started the 2024–25 season making most of his appearances from the bench, he scored two stoppage-time goals after coming on as an 82nd-minute substitute in a 2–1 home win over Brentford on 4 November 2024.
+The first goal of his brace saw him awarded Premier League Goal of the Month for November.